marianteodorescu/workshops/k8s-part2/README.md

 - Contexts are used to store connection details to a kubernetes cluster.
 - View current context: `kubectl config current-context`
 - View all contexts: `kubectl config get-contexts`
-- Switch context: `kubeclt use-context docker-desktop`
+- Switch context: `kubectl config use-context docker-desktop`

 ## Namespaces